 In a recent soccer shoout, England fell short in capturing the European Championship with a heartbreaking loss against Italy.
 England has never won the European Championship.
 After 120 minutes of soccer, the game remained deadlocked at 1-1.
 That meant turning to the most anxiety-inducing invention of modern sports: the penalty kick shootout.
 A brutal mano-a-mano, shooter vs. goalkeeper contest with the hopes of a nation resting squarely on the shoulders of those poor players.
 Italy won the shootout 3-2.

 Pundits will dissect the game-day decisions.
 Did the manager choose the right players to kick?
 Should England really have gone with a 19-year-old in the crucial final spot?
 But what I want to do is dive into the science and psychology of the shootout to learn what’s going on, what works best, and what does this mean for handling pressure-filled situations away from the pitch?

 First, the basics.
 Pressure causes stress.
-As we’ve outlined at The Growth Equation before, stress shifts just about everything.
+As I outline in Do Hard Things, stress shifts just about everything.
 From your perception of time and distance, to the level and variety of emotions experienced, to the connection between your brain and muscles.
 When it comes to penalty kicks, it shouldn’t come as a surprise that psychology dominates.